unibo-dtm-se-2324-graphproject/report./sections/06-release/index.md

 Choice of the Versioning Schema

-For versioning the Graph Project, we utilize Semantic Versioning (SemVer), which follows the format MAJOR.MINOR.PATCH:
+For versioning the Graph Project, I utilize Semantic Versioning (SemVer), which follows the format MAJOR.MINOR.PATCH:

 - MAJOR version increments signify breaking changes that might disrupt existing functionality.
 For example, if a future version alters how users interact with the graphing features, the MAJOR version will be incremented.
 - MINOR version increments indicate the addition of new features in a manner that is backward-compatible.
 An example would be the introduction of a new graph type that does not affect existing functionality.